 This part is the confusing part for some home buyers.
 Your earnest money deposit has nothing to do with your down payment.
 They are not the same thing.

-The confusion comes when your buyer’s agent asks how much you want to “put down” as a good faith or earnest money deposit.
+The confusion comes when your buyer’s agent asks how much you want to “put down” as a good faith or home deposit.

 Think of it this way.
 A down payment is money a buyer must produce or put toward the purchase price to get approved for the loan.
 Your down payment that is required to secure the loan has nothing to do with money you put down as good faith with a purchase and sales contract.